miekg/lboverlay/README.md

 The *lboverlay* - load balance overlay - plugin uses health check data that is overlaid on top of any other data source (e.g. from the *file* plugin) to only hand out healthy addresses to clients.

-Health check data is send to coredns using the xDS protocol.
-This protocol uses *clusters* that hold endpoints (IP + port).
-IPs can be easily matched to A and AAAA records, but port numbers are problematic.
-If 2 services share the same IP address, and only 1 is un healthy this would imply that *lboverlay* can't hand out that A/AAAA record; meaning from that standpoint they will be both unhealthy.
+Health check data consists out of "hostname:port" tuples with a health state: UKNNOWN, UNHEALTHY or HEALTHY.

+Health check data is send to coredns using the DNS protocol.
+See below for the format of these packets.

-To allow *lboverlay* to _also_ match port numbers the data source should contain SRV records that have those port numbers, here 8080, and 8081.
+To allow *lboverlay* to match port numbers the data source should contain SRV records that have those port numbers, here 8080, and 8081:

     service1.example.org.
 IN	SRV	0 0 8080 host1.example.org.
     service1.example.org.
 IN	SRV	0 0 8080 host2.example.org.
     service2.example.org.
 IN	SRV	0 0 8082 host3.example.org.

-And of course the IP addresses of these should also be available:
+And of course the IP addresses of these should also be available in the same zonefile.

     host1.example.org.
 IN	A 127.0.0.1
     host2.example.org.
 IN	A 127.0.0.2